-(n.
-Radius of Life: The distance from home or work within which a person performs most of their day-to-day activities; the distance within which a person lives all or most of their life.7)
+The distance from home or work within which a person performs most of their day-to-day activities; the distance within which a person lives all or most of their life^[7].

-Today, over 4 billion people, or more than half the world's population, live in cities.
-They are at the epicenter of economic activity, with more than 80% of global GDP generated in cities, according to The World Bank.8 Cities are also vibrant communities that provide residents with accessibility to a diversity of cultural and social activities.
+Today, over four billion people, or more than half the world's population, live in cities.
+They are at the epicenter of economic activity, with more than 80% of global GDP generated in cities, according to The World Bank^[8].
+Cities are also vibrant communities that provide residents with accessibility to a diversity of cultural and social activities.

-But as urban density increases, it brings a degradation of the quality of life, including poverty, poor air and water quality, waste disposal challenges, and high energy use.9 A significant contributor to the deterioration of air quality is urban sprawl and the reliance on the internal combustion engine to power the vast majority of vehicles that transport people and goods.
-In the US, vehicles are responsible for 29% of all greenhouse gas emissions, higher than electricity production (28%) and industrial production (22%), according to the US Environmental Protection Agency.10 In the European Union, transportation accounts for 30% of total greenhouse emissions, of which 72% comes from road transportation.11
+But as urban density increases, it brings a degradation of the quality of life, including poverty, poor air and water quality, waste disposal challenges, and high energy use^[9].
+A significant contributor to the deterioration of air quality is urban sprawl and the reliance on the internal combustion engine to power the vast majority of vehicles that transport people and goods.
+According to the US Environmental Protection Agency, vehicles are responsible for 29% of all greenhouse gas emissions, higher than electricity production (28%) and industrial production (22%) in the country^[10].
+In the European Union, transportation accounts for 30% of total greenhouse emissions, of which 72% comes from road transportation^[11].

-Bueno Aires, Delhi, Kinshasa, London, New York, Paris, Shanghai, Tokyo.
-Pick any megacity in the world, and the situation is the same.
+Buenos Aires, Delhi, Kinshasa, London, New York, Paris, Shanghai, or Tokyo - pick any megacity in the world and the situation is the same.
 Commuting to work has become a significant time sink for millions of people around the world.
-In London, the average commuter spends 227 hours a year stuck in traffic, traveling at speeds of just 11 km/h.^{12, 13} And urban traffic congestion will probably get worse.
-By 2050, the global population is projected to grow by over 2 billion to nearly 10 billion, with almost 70% of us living in an urban environment.14 autonomous shuttles, and high-speed trains will be part of our multi-modal transportation network.
-And to keep pace with the growth of cities, there is another "three-dimensional" mode of travel that is just now moving from the drawing board to the real world.
+In London, the average commuter spends 227 hours a year stuck in traffic, traveling at speeds of just 11 km/h^{[12][13]}.
+And urban traffic congestion will probably get worse.
+By 2050, the global population is projected to grow by over two billion to nearly 10 billion, with almost 70% of us living in an urban environment^[14].

 The search is on for better, more sustainable transportation technologies and models to improve commute times and accelerate the transport of goods across town.
-Electric cars, e-scooters, ride-hailing platforms,
+Electric cars, e-scooters, ride-hailing platforms, autonomous shuttles, and high-speed trains will be part of our multi-modal transportation network.
+And to keep pace with the growth of cities, there is another three-dimensional mode of travel that is just now moving from the drawing board to the real world.

-Urban air mobility (UAM) offers a new way for us to commute to work and transport goods using electric vertical take-off and landing aircraft (eVTOLs).
+Urban air mobility (UAM) offers a new way for us to commute to work and transport goods using electric vertical take-off and landing aircrafts (eVTOLs).
 Similar to the helicopter, this new breed of aircraft is somewhere between commercial airplanes and remotely controlled drones, configured to carry large payloads and people.

 UAM will open traffic lanes in the sky.
-It represents nothing short of a giant leap forward in transportation, much like the transformation from the horse and buggy to the automobile that began in the late 1800s.
-(See Figure 1.)
+It represents nothing short of a giant leap forward in transportation, much like the transformation from the horse and buggy to the automobile that began in the late 1800s (see Figure 1).

-Figure 1: The potential of eVTOLs represents a dramatic and disruptive shift in the way we travel.
-Just as the automobile transformed the world of horse and carriage in the industrial age, eVTOLs have the potential to fundamentally change transportation in the digital age.
+Figure 1: the potential of eVTOLs represents a dramatic and disruptive shift in the way we travel.
+Just as the automobile transformed the world of horse and carriage in the industrial age, eVTOLs have the potential to fundamentally change transportation in the digital age